zakriyaalisabir/DataLake/README.md

 sudo apt update
 ```

 Next, check which version of Python you have installed.
-18.04 ships with Python 3.6 by default, which you can verify by typing:
+18.04 ships with Python 3.6 by default, which you can verify by typing if you get an error then add your python3 path to system path variable:

 ```
 python3 - V